bkandh30/git-implementation/commands/cat-file.md

 ## Working

-`cat-file` command works by reading the content of the blob object file from the `.git/objects` directory.
+`git cat-file` command works by reading the content of the blob object file from the `.git/objects` directory.
 The contents are then decompressed using **Zlib**.
 The headers are removed from the file and the actual content is then extracted.
 The results are then displayed to the user.

 ## Command Usage